gauthier-ca/k8s-make/README.md

   <dd>Run tests.</dd>
 </dl>

-Persistent resources are defined by adding `metadata.labels.delete: persist` in their manifest.
+Persistent resources are defined by adding `.metadata.labels.delete: persist` in their manifest.
 Commands can be combined, e.g.:
 ```
 make clean build run
 ```